|Attendance||UCAS code/apply||Year of entry|

 Year 1 features site-based projects, addressing the principles and context of architectural design.
-Supporting studies, such as drawing and model-making, materials, sustainability and architectural history, are included.
+It includes supporting studies such as drawing and model-making, materials, sustainability and architectural history.

 In Years 2 and 3, you will work in independent studio groups, carrying out design projects that may last from a few weeks to a year.
 In Year 2, you will be encouraged to experiment creatively, typically working on a main design project each semester.
-You will continue the skills-based learning introduced in Year 1, expanding your knowledge of supporting subjects and beginning to apply this to the design projects.
+You will continue the skills-based learning introduced in Year 1, expanding your knowledge of supporting subjects and applying it to your design projects.